roxyisat-rex/Nextflow_with_Singularity_on_PBS/README.md

 1. Original script is already calling python in bash so there is not need to treat this as a python script for Nextflow.
 Hence, no need to specify python versions etc. If you are trying to wrap python codes into nextflow, you can go to my other [repo](https://github.com/roxyisat-rex/nextflow_with_python/tree/master), I have also written a little guide for that, especially tagetted towards translating python and bash variables.

-2. For the channels, paths must be from where you have mounted your data in the container.
+2. For the channels, paths must be from where you have binded your data in the container.
-In the example, I have mounted my input data (.bed and .bim) files into the "mnt" folder in the container by using ```runOptions``` in the nextflow config file.
+In the example, I have binded my input data (.bed and .bim) files into the "mnt" folder in the container by using ```runOptions``` in the nextflow config file.
 Therefore, as you can see in the .nf script, Path is from the singularity container.
 ```
 input_data1 = Channel.fromPath('/mnt/1000G.EUR.QC.1.bim')
 ```